mediacloud/backend/README.md

 article info.

 Copy the `mc-client.config.template` to `mc-client.config` and edit it, putting in the API username and password.
-Then run the `example_create_views.py` script to create the views that the various scripts and webpages use.
+Then if you are using CouchDB run the `example_create_views.py` script to create the views that the various scripts and webpages use.

 ### Ubuntu

-On Ubuntu, you may need to do this first to get nltk to install:
+On Ubuntu, you may need to do this first to get nltk and pymongo to install:

-    sudo aptitude install python-dev
+    sudo apt-get install build-essential python-dev

+### Setup NLTK

+To run some of the examples, you need the `stopwords` corpora for NLTK.
+To get this, first enter the python console.
+Then do `import nltk`.
+Then `nltk.download()`.
+Then follow the instructions and download the `stopwords` library.
+To the same thing for the `punkt` library.

 Testing
 -------